mkigikm/CodeGenius/README.md

 - [ ] Follow other users
 - [ ] Get notifications of annotations added to their files
 - [ ] Get notifications when their followed users post files / annotations
+- [ ] Leave general comments on files
 - [ ] Search for users by email
 - [ ] Tag files
 - [ ] Search for files by tag